CiscoDevNet/libinfracheck/README.md

 # High level flow

-After authenticating and receiving a "service ticket", the library will determine network health using the `/api/v1/flow-analysis/` API from APIC-EM 1.3.
+After authenticating and receiving a "service ticket", the library will determine network health using the `/api/v1/flow-analysis/` API.

 # Installation